Changing Your Name in Iowa

 Second, an adult may change their name as part of a divorce proceeding.

-- This usually happens when a divorcing spouse wants to return to her maiden name.
-In a divorce, a person can only change his or her name back to the name that appears on their birth certificate or to a legal name taken as part of an earlier marriage.
+- This usually happens when a divorcing spouse wants to return to their maiden name.
+In a divorce, a person can only change his or her name back to the name that appears on their birth certificate or to the legal name the person had immediately prior to the marriage.

-The last option is for an adult to file a petition for name change in district court.
+Third, an adult can file a petition for name change in district court.
 The petition must include the following information:

-- the legal description of all real estate in Iowa owned or in which the person has any legal interest; and
+- A legal description of all real estate in Iowa owned or in which the person has any legal interest

 Be aware that a person’s name may only be changed once by filing a petition in District Court unless a very good reason can be given to the judge.
 This limit does not apply to a name change in a divorce proceeding.